vitaly-fintier/taasiyeda-taki/README.md

 # taasiyeda-taki
-Simple Taki Game as a demo
+Simple Taki Game as a demo application

 ## Requirements
 * npm